FabianHummel/Java-Snake-Game/README.md

 ## :warning: Side Notes:

 The game is still in a very early state and contains a huge amount of bugs.
-Also to be able to respawn, you need to restart the game.
+Also, to be able to respawn, you need to restart the game.